MENU

 Ciao Tutti!

-Come seize your moment and join me Friday from noon to 5:45 or Saturday from noon to 4:45 for a taste!
+Come join me on Friday from noon to 5:45 or Sunday from noon to 4:45 for a taste of Umbria, one of my fave regions in Italy.

 Jenn